miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 Specifically, if he concept of the butterfly effect is causing you anxiety because of the false believe that any little move you make is going to have consequences that spiral out of control, put it to rest.
 It won't.
-Oh, it might bot to get an instinctive feel of precisely how often and how damaging, watch the Lorenz Attractor.
+Oh, it might, but much more likely you're only ***switching wings***.
+To get an instinctive feel of precisely how often and how damaging, watch the Lorenz Attractor.
+Play with the apps.

 Not all life parallels the particular magical formula I'm talking about: